hannahjhein/codem_eval/README.md

-# codem-hydra
+# codem_eval

 ## Overview
-This repository contains script to randomly crop and transform an input AOI point cloud, register the point cloud to a foundational data set using `codem`, and calculate pre- and post-registration error metrics.
+This repository contains script to test and evaluate the efficacy of 'codem' at co-registering 3D data sets. 'codem_eval' randomly crops and transforms an input AOI point cloud, registers the point cloud to a foundational data set using `codem`, and calculates pre- and post-registration error metrics.
 The `hydra` package is used to organize output files and keep records of the configurations used for each run.

 ### Respository structure: